SherleeD/Booking-Platform/README.md

 I still need to create filters for validating the inputted data for the selected room.
 If I still have time I would like to create the unit test too to use TDD process

+I'm trying to avoid the so called fat controllers in web API that's why I created another class in my filter folder but I struggle on how I can get the values I got after the action.

 Angular CLI Level : Beginner